RagnarGrootKoerkamp/sassy/README.md

 # or
 sassy grep   -p GTACAGAAACGAGCGGATGGAAAGAGTAGTGAGCGCCTCGCG -k 2 reads.fq -o filtered.fq
 ```
-gives writes a file containing only matching records.
+Writes a file containing only matching records.
 Use `--invert` to only
 write non-matching records.

 #### 1.4: CRISPR off-target search

-Sarch for one or more guides in `guides.txt`:
+Searrch for one or more guides in `guides.txt`:
 ```bash
 sassy crispr --threads 8 --guide guides.txt --k 5 --max-n-frac 0.1 --output hits.tsv hg38.fasta
 ```